twielfaert/GaCDataCP/README.md

 source('run_analys.R')
 ```

-The script consists of the following steps:
+The script goes through the following steps:

 1. Merge of the training and test set.
 2. Selects the variables concerning 'mean' and 'standard deviation' from the data set.